Cart 0

 Spray window improvement

-Since the launch of WAND, we have accumulated around 120,000 hours of observations* and been able to determine the following:
+Since the launch of WAND, we have accumulated over 120,000 hours of observations* and been able to determine the following:

 Clock showing 10.9 hours